 Common Misconceptions

-- “All immersion education creates additive bilingualism” — Only immersion programs that maintain strong L1 academic development produce additive outcomes; programs that replace L1 with L2 may create subtractive outcomes
+Only immersion programs that maintain strong L1 academic development produce additive outcomes.
+Programs that replace L1 with L2 instruction may create subtractive outcomes for minority-language students.

 Criticisms

-- The additive/subtractive distinction is primarily conceptual; measuring “additive” vs. “subtractive” outcomes rigorously in longitudinal research is complex
+- Conceptual measurement gap: The additive/subtractive distinction is primarily conceptual; measuring additive vs. subtractive outcomes rigorously in longitudinal research is complex and rarely done with adequate controls.

-- Some researchers argue the framework overemphasizes individual cognitive outcomes and under-addresses political and socioeconomic dimensions of bilingual education
+- Under-addresses structural factors: Some researchers argue the framework overemphasizes individual cognitive outcomes and under-addresses the political and socioeconomic dimensions of bilingual education.

 Social Media Sentiment